rufus173/sfs/README.md

-implement inodes not showing up if they are scheduled for deletion implement on shutdown all still referenced inodes perform their destructors implement a malloc wrapper that calls exit on failure
+implement inodes not showing up if they are scheduled for deletion implement on shutdown all still referenced inodes perform their destructors implement a malloc wrapper that calls exit on failure change mksfs.sfs to create the free pages linked list in reverse so the lower number pages are used first
 ```

 The filesystem is split into 1024 byte pages: